 For now, you’ll be fine with cheap watercolor paints.
 You’ll learn the difference as you go.
 It’s way more important at first to hone your technique than it is to use professional grade tools.

 You’ll also need pencils, erasers, a surface, jars, scratch paper, paper towels, a sponge, and clean water.

 Save your jars.
 My wife and I eat a lot of Kimchi.
 It’s supposed to be good for your gut flora.
 I actually like the taste too, especially the spicy stuff.

 These jars are the perfect size for both storing your brushes and also for the water.
 You’ll need two jars for water.
 One jar, you use to clean your brush and the second one, you use as the final rinse.

-Do both matter?
+Do both jars matter?
 Yes.
-Unless you want to have the previous paint in what you’re painting next.
+Unless you want your painting to look like mud.
 I’m very religious about rinsing from two jars.

 Water obviously.
 Tap water does the trick unless you live in a place with really bad tap water.
-If so, you’ll have to buy water.
-You don’t want to have muddy watercolors.
+If your tap water is terrible, you’ll have to buy water.

 Paper towels and a sponge.
 You don’t absolutely need a sponge.
 But now that I have sponges, I use them.